clemsos/writings/_quora/2018-08-23-How-wealthy-will-Britain-be-after-Brexit.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How wealthy will Britain be after Brexit? - Quora
+    How wealthy will Britain be after Brexit? -
+    Quora
 ---